ARM-software/LLVM-embedded-toolchain-for-Arm/README.md

 Users should be warned that Omax.cfg enables `-ffast-math` which breaks IEEE compliance and enables maths optimisations which can affect code correctness.
-LTOs are kept seperately in OmaxLTO.cfg as users may not want LTOs due to potential increase in link time and/or increased memory usage during linking.
+LTOs are kept separately in OmaxLTO.cfg as users may not want LTOs due to potential increase in link time and/or increased memory usage during linking.
 The flags used in these configs are used internally by us at Arm, information on what they do can be found at [llvm.org](https://clang.llvm.org/docs/CommandGuide/clang.html).
 Users are also encouraged to create their own configs and tune their own flag parameters.

 Binary releases of the LLVM Embedded Toolchain for Arm are based on release branches of the upstream LLVM Project, thus can safely be used with all tools